StarRocks/starrocks/docs/en/table_design/table_types/unique_key_table.md

 # Unique Key table

 You need to define a unique key at table creation.
 When multiple rows of data have the same unique key, the values in the value columns are replaced.
 During queries, the latest data from a group of data with the same unique key is returned.
 Additionally, you can define the sort key separately.
-If the filtering conditions in queries include the sort key, StarRocks can quickly filter the data, improving query efficiency.
+If the filter conditions in queries include the sort key, StarRocks can quickly filter the data, improving query efficiency.

 The Unique Key table can support real-time and frequent data updates.
-However, The Unique Key table are gradually being replaced by [Primary Key tables](./primary_key_table.md).
+However, it is gradually replaced by the [Primary Key table](./primary_key_table.md).

 ## Scenarios